 When a candidate successfully completes the recommendations of the TRP, the candidacy committee will consider a candidate for Approval.
-A candidacy committee will report an Approval decision in writing to the Domestic Mission unit.
-The candidate will complete the churchwide Assignment forms to be assigned to a region and a synod for first call.
+A candidacy committee will report an Approval decision in writing to the Christian Community and Leadership home area.
+The candidate will complete the First Call forms to indicate that they are interested in being considered for a first call, and so that churchwide can review candidacy records and confirm that the candidate is ready to be called to a ministry site and rostered.